assyrianic/Tagha/README.md

 # PLEASE USE THE V2 BRANCH, MASTER IS DEPRECATED.
+This is here to show the original, original code that led to the development of V2 branch.
 # C Virtual Machine
 minimal but complex stack-based virtual machine, written in C.
 ## Purpose: